 BLM requests public comments on Johnson Lane Area Drainage Implementation Project

-The proposal seeks to address regional flooding problems of the Johnson Lane community, located 6.5 miles northeast of Minden and Gardnerville, Nevada.
-An EA will be prepared to determine the effects that could occur from the Proposed Action and to identify any mitigation measures that may be needed to protect resources.
+The EA addresses regional flooding problems of the Johnson Lane community located 6.5 miles northeast of Minden and Gardnerville, Nevada.
+The EA was prepared to determine the effects that could occur from the Proposed Action and to identify any mitigation measures that may be needed to protect resources.

 Flooding and sedimentation hazards in the Johnson Lane community would be controlled through construction of a series of detention basins, interceptor channels, and conveyance channels.
 These features would be constructed by Douglas County.
 Existing roads would be used and improved where feasible and several new access roads would need to be constructed as well.
 Swale features would direct sheet flow to the basins and channels.

 The EA and other documents including project maps are available at: https://go.usa.gov/xFgaJ